 As a state institution, the University of Massachusetts Lowell sets tuition and fees for undergraduate and graduate students, in day programs, based on residency classification regulations from the Massachusetts Department of Higher Education and the New England Board of Higher Education.

-Initial residency classification concerns freshman and transfer students applying to UMass Lowell.
-The initial determination of the residency status for tuition classification, as part of the admissions process for undergraduate freshman and transfer students, is performed by Undergraduate Admissions personnel with support from the Residency Reclassification Officer.
-New applicants, especially if graduating from somewhere other than a Massachusetts high school, will be contacted by Undergraduate Admissions personnel if additional documentation is required.
-The Director of Graduate Admissions determines the residency status for tuition classification for new graduate students.
+Initial determination of the residency status for tuition classification, as part of the admissions process for undergraduate freshmen and transfer students and graduate students, is performed by Undergraduate and/or Graduate Admissions staff, with support from the Residency Reclassification Officer.
+New applicants my be contacted if conflicting or missing information/documentation make determining the correct residency status difficult.

 To apply for reclassification, the following three (3) forms must be filled out and submitted with supporting documentation (see residency classification worksheet for a list of documents):

-Tammy Millette, Asst. to the Dean of Enrollment and Student Success
+Tammy Millette, Assistant to the Dean of Enrollment Management and Residency Officer

 University of Massachusetts Lowell